chanduusc/prismacloud-demo/README.md

-Complete CNAPP demo using Prisma Cloud demonstrating Cloud Code Security, Cloud Workload Protection (Agent, Agentless, Web Application and API Security) , Cloud Infrastructure Entitlement Management, Cloud Data Security, Cloud Security Posture Management .
+Complete CNAPP Demo using Prisma Cloud demonstrating Cloud Code Security, Cloud Workload Protection (Agent, Agentless, Web Application and API Security) , Cloud Infrastructure Entitlement Management, Cloud Data Security, Cloud Security Posture Management .
 Demonstrates how the platform adds value to different persona's starting from developers to executives.
 Uses Github actions for CI and CD process.

 > This demo only focuses on some capabilities of modules within Prisma Cloud.
 Please refer to documentation for full list of capabilities